commudle/commudle-ng/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct for the developers contributing to Commudle

 ## Pledge